gruevyhat/ik/house_rules.md

 When a character goes up a level (i.e., from hero to veteran or veteran to epic) s/he gains 1d3 permanent Sanity points.

+Feat points may spent to regain SAN:

+* Get it together: The character regains 1d3 Sanity points.

 ### Additional Rules
 Intellectual characters may take a new Archetype Benefit, Resilient.

+*Resilient*
-* Resilient: If the character reaches 0 Sanity, s/he may immediately roll 1d6; on a 1-2, the character regains 1d3 Sanity points and does not roll on the insanity effects table.
+If the character reaches 0 Sanity, s/he may immediately roll 1d6; on a 1-2, the character regains 1d3 Sanity points and does not roll on the insanity effects table.

-Feat points may spent to regain SAN:

-* Get it together: The character regains 1d3 Sanity points.

 ## MASS COMBAT
 Adapted from [this post](http://privateerpressforums.com/showthread.php?228723-Mass-Combat-in-the-Iron-Kingdoms).